Rhythmic Sabbatical Fellowship

 - You are not able to commit to the monthly sabbatical experiences.

-- Current staff or board members of Nexus Community Partners and their immediate families cannot apply.
+- You are a current staff or board member of Nexus Community Partners or an immediate family member.

 Information Sessions